 Dr. Jennifer Liras is the Pharmacokinetics, Dynamics, and Metabolism Portfolio Lead at Pfizer, Inc. She has more than 20 years of experience leading scientists responsible for characterizing and optimizing the pharmacokinetic properties of large and small molecule drugs.
 She has a successful record of drug discovery and development across the portfolio in Cardiovascular Metabolic and Endocrine Diseases (CVMED), Antibacterials, Inflammation and Immunology, Neuroscience, Oncology and Rare Disease therapeutic areas.
 She has dedicated her career to advancing predictive ADME sciences and most recently in tissue targeting, where she was instrumental in the development of predictive capabilities in brain penetration of efflux substrates.
 Jenny received a Ph.D. in organic chemistry in 1995 from The University of Texas at Austin and conducted her postdoctoral research in enzymology at Brandeis University.

-Clinical Professor, Director, Drug Interaction Database (DIDB) Program, Department of Pharmaceutics, University of Washington School of Pharmacy, Seattle, WA
+Research Scientist, UW Drug Interaction Solutions, University of Washington School of Pharmacy, Seattle, WA, US

 Senior Scientific Director, Head of the Transporter Sciences Group, Pfizer (ADME Sciences, Medicine Design) Groton, CT